elevate0123/CSE/5 Sociology/Paper 1/06 Work and Economic Life.md

 12. Work Life Separation - Domestic & Commercial activities are separated as community production replaced by factories
 13. High Levels of Innovation - Individual has more freedom to be creative
 14. Secular Economic Settings - Work organised more rationally, not on customs.
 Laws are progressive and Religion plays lesser role

+Organisation of Work in modern post-industrial societies cannot be clubbed under any single classification.
+Diverse service industry, increasing entrepreneurship, automation, etc have opened many new areas of study  #conclusion

 ##### Ways of Organisation of Work in different societies
 1. Developed Countries - Generally industrialised and service oriented